Estimation and Inference of Treatment Effects with $L_2$-Boosting in High-Dimensional Settings: L 2 -Boosting

-The basic principle of $L_2$-Boosting works as follows: the criterion function we would like to minimize is the sum of squared residuals, as in the ordinary least squares (OLS) case.
-We initialize the estimator $\hat \beta$ to zero (strictly speaking, a $p$-dimensional vector consisting of zeros).
-Then we calculate the residuals, which in this case are equivalent to the observations.
-Then we conduct $p$ univariate regressions, namely, we regress the residuals (in the first round, the observations) on each of the $p$ regressors, resulting in $p$ univariate regressions.
-Then we select the variable or regression which explains most of the residuals and update this coordinate of our estimated vector in this direction.
-Now we repeat this procedure (the calculation of the updated residuals, $p$ univariate regressions, and updating the estimated coefficient vector) until some stopping criterion is reached.
+The basic principle of $L_2$-Boosting is as follows: The criterion function that we want to minimize is the sum of squared residuals, as is the case with ordinary least squares (OLS).
+We initialize the estimator $\hat \beta$ to zero (strictly speaking, a $p$-dimensional vector consisting of zeros) and subsequently calculate the residuals, which in this case are equivalent to the observations in this first step.
+Then, we conduct $p$ univariate regressions by regressing the residuals (in the first round, the observations) on each of the $p$ regressors separately, resulting in $p$ univariate regressions.
+After this, we select the variable that explains most of the residuals and update the coordinate of our estimated coefficient vector in this direction.
+The above procedure is repeated until some stopping criterion is reached.
+The algorithm for $L_2$-Boosting with componentwise least squares is given below.

-The version above and the orthogonal version, introduced next, are, in deterministic settings, also known as the pure greedy algorithm (PGA) and the orthogonal greedy algorithm (OGA).
+The version above and the orthogonal version, introduced later, are also known in deterministic settings as the pure greedy algorithm (PGA) and the orthogonal greedy algorithm (OGA), respectively.
 Boosting is a gradient descent method.
-In the $L_2$-case the gradient equals the residuals and the residuals are iteratively fitted by a so-called base learner, here componentwise univariate regressions.
-Early stopping is crucial.
-In the low-dimensional case the estimator converges to the OLS solution.
-In the high-dimensional case, overfitting can occur in the absence of early stopping.
-Hence, early stopping prevents overfitting and is an unusual penalization / regularization scheme.
+In the $L_2$-case, the gradient of squared loss equals the residuals, and the residuals are iteratively fitted by a so-called base learner -- here, componentwise univariate regressions.
+Hence the gradient is approximated in each step by a simple parametric model, namely a univariate linear model.
+In the low-dimensional case, the estimator converges to the OLS solution.
+In the high-dimensional case, overfitting can occur in the absence of the stopping criteria because the algorithms will ultimately build a model that explains all the variances in $y$.